DanskSupermarked/ds-frontend/docs/scripts/components/store-locator.md

 ## `#.controller.zoomTo(region)`

 Get bounds of a search result.
-Can e.g. be used to zoom the map to Denamrk.
+Can e.g. be used to zoom the map to Denmark.
-This function will only fire, if `#.controller.search()` have not had a successfull search yet.
+This function will only fire, if `#.controller.search()` have not had a successful search yet.

 | Name | Type | Description |
 | --- | --- | --- |